California Employers' Retiree Benefit Trust (CERBT) Fund

 - How do I make a contribution to my CERBT account?

-There are two ways to send contributions to your CERBT account:
+There are two methods to submit a contribution to your CERBT account:

 Contributions will be accepted as early as one day after the date your agency’s contract agreement is approved by CalPERS.